kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 <!-- ------------------------ -->
-## Installation of modules
+## Installation
-Duration: 00:05:00
+Duration: 00:10:00

-To install Airflow, we simply follow the [ installation tutorial](https://airflow.apache.org/docs/apache-airflow/stable/start/local.html) provided by Apache Airflow.
-Note that we use [**pip**](https://pip.pypa.io/en/stable/) (pip is the standard package installer for Python) to install Airflow in our environment.
+To install Airflow, we mainly follow the [ installation tutorial](https://airflow.apache.org/docs/apache-airflow/stable/start/local.html) provided by Apache Airflow.
+Note that we use [**pip**](https://pip.pypa.io/en/stable/) to install Airflow an some additional modules in our environment.
 When pip asks you to proceed ``(proceed ([y]/n)?``), simply type ``y``.

-(1) First, you need to activate your environment as follows:
+- First, you need to activate your environment as follows:

 ```bash
 conda activate airflow
 ```

-Then upgrade pip:
+- Then upgrade pip:

 ```bash
 pip install --upgrade pip
 ```

-(2) Airflow needs `virualenv` so we install it first:
+- Airflow needs `virualenv` so we install it:

 ```bash
 pip install virtualenv
 ```

-(3) Next, Airflow needs a home. `your-home-directory/airflow` is the default, but you can put it somewhere else if you prefer (optional).
+- Next, Airflow needs a home. `your-home-directory/airflow` is the default:

 *Here is the command for Mac and Linux:*